dasch-swiss/dsp-ui-lib/docs/contribution/contribution.md

   - Update DSP-JS version in `package.json` and run `npm install` to update the `package-lock.json`
   - Update DSP-JS version in section `peerDependencies` of `projects/dsp-ui/package.json`

 A new version will be published with each Github release as it's part of Github actions' workflow.

-To make a new release, go to <https://github.com/dasch-swiss/dsp-ui-lib/releases> and update the draft called "Next release" by changing:
+To make a new release, you have to merge the open release PR.

-- The tag version and the release title (same name) with the version number, e.g. `v3.0.0` or `v3.0.0-rc.0`
-- If this is a pre-release, check the box "This is a pre-release"

 The new package will be available on <https://www.npmjs.com/package/@dasch-swiss/dsp-ui>.